Felodipine, 5 mg 30 pcs

 Contraindications

-– Hypersensitivity to felodipine or other components of the drug.
+– Hypersensitivity to felodipine or other components included in the drug.

 – Acute myocardial infarction.